-When you’re looking for discount rail tickets for your travels around Japan, the first thing you’ll encounter is the JR Pass, which costs a packet but gives you Shinkansen (bullet train) and other rapid transport access around the country.
-But this is not always the most economical option—there are a whole range of other JR passes available, divided up to serve the western and eastern parts of Japan.
+When you’re looking for discount rail tickets for your travels around Japan, the first thing you’ll encounter is the JR Pass, which is pricey but gives you Shinkansen (bullet train) and other rapid transport access around the country.
+But this is not always the most economical option.
+There are a whole range of other JR passes available, divided up to serve the western and eastern parts of Japan.
 Here, we focus on a few of the most popular JR West passes, giving you a super-quick breakdown of costs, rules and possible routes.

 The JR West Pass to remember: Kansai Area Pass

-Price-wise, you’re looking at ¥2,200 to ¥6,300 for an adult pass, depending on the length of use, and about half of that for kiddies.
+Price-wise, you’re looking at ¥2,300 to ¥6,600 for an adult pass, depending on the length of use, and about half of that for kids.
 More info.

 Kansai WIDE Area Pass